corlewsolutions/corelib_ruby/README.md

 Browse the `/lib/corelib_ruby/` directory to find new methods; each method provides extensive document.
 All of these methods are now available inside your application without any additional configuration.

+## Finding Methods

+To find methods, read through the `lib/corelib_ruby/core_ext` folder.

 ## Conventions

-All methods are prefixed with `co_` to help prevent collisions with other libraries.
+All methods are prefixed with `cl_` to help prevent collisions with other libraries and to make it clear that the method is not part of Ruby core.
+The unfortunate downside is it dirties up the up the method name.
+To help clean things up, all methods have a more simple alias of just `_`.
+For example, `String#cl_all_spaces?` is aliased to `String#_all_spaces?`.
+Use whichever strategy you like, but we recommend that you pick one and try to be consistent.

 ## Development